cmichi/stellar-slack-payment-notifications/README.md

 This is a very first working prototype.
 I need to improve some stuff to make it better scalable, opening a socket for each subscription is not ideal.
 Error handling should also be better.
+And I will write proper tests for the whole thing.

 ## Current State